-After returning to England in 1950, Davison and Mellis moved to Church Farm Cottage at Syleham, Suffolk, where they devoted themselves to farming, the egg market being their main source of income in the following years, eked out by the intermittent sale of paintings and collages.
-In this same year, Davison was shown alongside Oskar Kokoschka, Merlyn Evans, and Prunella Clough in the Spring Exhibition at St George's Gallery.
-In 1952 Davison gave up painting and started making collages, initially using a stark palette of browns and greys, dictated by the materials that he had to hand.
-These also reflected the organic-looking Suffolk houses that were his inspiration.
+After returning to England in 1950, Davison and Mellis moved to Church Farm Cottage at Syleham, Suffolk, where they devoted themselves to farming, with the egg market being their main source of income in the following years, supplemented by intermittent sales of their work; in this same year, Davison was shown alongside Oskar Kokoschka, Merlyn Evans and Prunella Clough in a group exhibition at St George's Gallery.
+In 1952, Davison gave up painting and started making collages, initially using a stark palette of browns and greys, dictated by the materials that he had to hand.
 He used Essex board, overlaying paper to create dense colour and reduced shapes.
 Never cutting, only tearing, he was constrained by the rectangular board that he used until 1963.
-Once he abandoned the Essex boards, more freedom was afforded to his collages, which became more experimental and ambitious in technique and scale, as well as free from their backboard moorings.
+Once he abandoned the Essex boards, more freedom was afforded to his collages, which became more experimental and ambitious in technique and scale.
 Indeed, the early quadrilaterals assumed with time a ragged, near-square shape, which subsequently became more complex through the multiplicity of ways in which Davison tore and reassembled scrap papers, used envelopes or torn paper, which he constantly reinvented through slight manipulations of edges and outlines.
-He refused to name or to provide any information for these collages, believing that the pieces should speak for themselves.
-In the 1960s, he also begun to introduce brighter colours into his work, playing with their intensity through layering.
+He refused to give titles to the collages, believing that the pieces should speak for themselves.
+In the 1960s, he introduced brighter colours into his work, playing with their intensity through layering.

-In 1975, Davison and Mellis moved from Syleham to Southwold, painting their new house enitrely white, from top to bottom.
-In 1978, Davison started to produce even brighter work, cannibalising earlier pieces.
-The late 1970s and early '80s saw Davison finally move out of relative obscurity.
-In 1979, William Packer included him in The First British Art Show, which toured the regions.
-In 1983 he had a solo exhibition at the Hayward Gallery, London.
-Very little sold, but it did influence a young Damien Hirst, who was "blown away" by the collages.
+In 1975, Davison and Mellis moved from Syleham to Southwold, and towards the end of this decade, Davison started to receive wider recognition for his work.
+For example, in 1979, William Packer included him in the first British Art Show, a major touring exhibition of 112 artists, organised by the Arts Council of Great Britain.
+In 1983 he was given a solo exhibition at the Hayward Gallery, London.
+Very little sold, and critics were bemused by his refusal to provide any biographical information, or any titles or texts for the collages.
+It did, however, influence a young Damien Hirst, who was "blown away" by the exhibition.
 Since his death in 1984, there have been four solo shows at the Redfern, including a retrospective in 1986, for which Heron wrote the catalogue essay.
+This retrospective also yielded a sale, of a large paper collage, to the Tate.
 In 1989 Davison was included in the Arts Council's touring show, The Experience of Painting.
 In 2007, he was the subject of a well-received retrospective at Kettle’s Yard, Cambridge.